-Has anyone out there paid £5.52 per day for any rental car ?
-I have – £50.52 for ten days including all charges to be collected at Paphos airport in Cyprus.
-In this lifetime and hopefully, this trip, I’d like to travel to the Karpass peninsula or so called panhandle as its shape resembles, to the north east of the island.
+mainlandHas anyone out there paid £5.52 per day for any rental car ?
+I have – £50.52 for ten days including all charges – to be collected at Paphos airport in Cyprus.
+In this lifetime and hopefully, this trip, I’d like to travel to the Karpass peninsula or so-called panhandle as its shape resembles, to the north east of the island.
 At its headland is Apostolos Andreas, which has a monastery.
-As this area lies within the Turkish Republic of Northern Cyprus, a 20 euro fee will need to be paid at the border in order to cross but only covers you for third party insurance.
+As this area lies within the Turkish Republic of Northern Cyprus, a 20 euro fee will need to be paid at the border in order to cross but only covers you for ‘third party insurance’.
 As this territory is an illegal state, recognised by nobody other than Turkey, in the event of an accident, it is unknown how the insurance process would work unless anyone out there has experienced it?

 Paphos airport too, has many more passport scanners than even Manchester so new arrivals can get to passport control quicker.
 Flights from Manchester cease at Larnaca airport at the end of November which is why Paphos was the point of arrival.
-So far so good and I had my car rental confirmation number written down although there was a problem as I had forgotten my credit card PIN number which the rental company needed to take 1000 euros as security.
+So far so good and I even had my car rental confirmation number written down although there was a problem as I had forgotten my credit card PIN number which the rental company needed to take 1000 euros as security.
 As my partner continued to glare at me, I began to perspire profusely.
-Last year, a rival rental company swiped my credit card but this year according to the SIXT colleague, policy had changed so despite my celebrations about bagging a cheap ten day car rental, I had no choice than to pay 160 euros for ten days as insurance for the rental car – a bitter pill to swallow when I was supposed to be budgeting.
+Last year, a rival rental company swiped my credit card but this year according to SIXT rental, policy had changed so despite my celebrations about bagging a cheap ten day car rental, I unfortunately had no choice than to pay 160 euros for ten days as insurance for the rental car – a bitter pill to swallow when I was supposed to be budgeting.

-Beforehand, I knew that there was a border crossing point at Morphou although having travelled north from Paphos to its westerly point at Polis, we unexpectantly came across another crossing point at Kato Prysos in the mountains not that dissimilar to North Wales terrain.
-20 euros were exchanged for a paper stating’ Tower insurance’ which is effectively a tax.
-Bearing in mind that this is an illegal state, navigation applications are vague to say the least so a good idea is to study the route beforehand using paper maps !
+Beforehand, I knew that there was a border crossing point at Morphou although having travelled north from Paphos to its westerly point at Polis, we unexpectantly came across another crossing point at Kato Prysos in the mountains, not that dissimilar to North Wales terrain.
+20 euros were exchanged for a ‘Tower insurance’ headed A4 paper – effectively a tax and seemingly worthless in the event of an accident claim.
+We found that navigation applications are vague to say the least so a good idea is to study the route beforehand using paper maps, the old way.

-The Turkish Northern Republic of Cyprus as it is known has sporadic signage on its road network so you need study your route beforehand.
+The Turkish Northern Republic of Cyprus, as it is known, has sporadic signage on its road network so you need study your route beforehand.
 Cars get parked randomly and join the road in the same fashion so you have to have your wits about you, moreso if you’re uninsured !

-Leaving the north to head south towards the capital city of Nicosia starts to give you a stark impression of the brutal nature of the divide – what were residential houses have been crudely adapted for United Nations posts.
+Leaving north to head south towards the capital city of Nicosia gives you a stark impression of the brutal nature of the divide – what were residential houses have been crudely adapted for United Nations posts.
 Looking up and beyond in the buffer zone is to provide an insight into the anomaly that makes Nicosia the only divided capital city – in the world.
-Close to the ancient Famagusta gate is Paphos Un post and a wander towards the pedestrianised Ledra Street gives you a flavour of two distinct cultures.
-Chain food shops litter the southern part of Nicosia and they deter desperate toilet needers unless food has been bought to gain a code to frequent the WC.
-North is to revisit a Cyprus of yesteryear as aromas which were forgotten are sensed, shisha and strong tobacco with a slower walking pace.
+Close to the ancient Famagusta gate is Paphos UN post and a wander towards the pedestrianised Ledra Street gives you a flavour of two distinct cultures.
+Chain food shops litter the southern part of Nicosia that deter desperate toilet needers.
+In contrast, ‘North’ is to revisit a Cyprus of yesteryear as aromas which were long forgotten are reminded; shisha and strong tobacco are absorbed with a slower walking pace.